genesys/bold360-mobile-docs-ios/TextToSpeech.md

 # Text To Speech

 This article will help you to manage Text-To-Speech configurations.
-If TextToSpeech is enabled - ALL messages should be read up that were initiated by a voice dictation (**Default value is enabled**).
+If TextToSpeech is enabled (**Default value is enabled**) - messages that were initiated by a voice dictation will be read up.

 ## To Dissable Text To Speech